View

 Highlighting the current active link

-Use isActivePath
+Use isActiveAction

-to check whether the current request URL matches a given action.
+to check whether the current request URL matches a given action:

-<a href={ShowProjectAction} class={classes ["nav-link", ("active", isActivePath ShowProjectAction)]}>
+<a href={ShowProjectAction} class={classes ["nav-link", ("active", isActiveAction ShowProjectAction)]}>

 Show Project